DataWanderers/find-a-similar-pro-cyclist/README.md

 ### Analysis

+The most similar riders are computed using KNN (K nearest neighbors) search.
+There are only 5000+ riders in the database, so I could use a brute-force approach.

+I compare the vector of the 13 characteristics for the chosen rider with the vectors for all riders, and return the nearest neighbors.
+Dead simple!

-The most similar riders are computed using the [FAISS library](https://github.com/facebookresearch/faiss).
-I based myself on the first example in [here](https://www.pinecone.io/learn/faiss-tutorial/).
-The library is much more powerful than what I use of it, but this use case didn't need more complexity.
+My initial attempt was with the [FAISS library](https://github.com/facebookresearch/faiss), but Heroku (cf. below) doesn't seem to support this library.
+I based myself on the first example in [here](https://www.pinecone.io/learn/faiss-tutorial/), using the exact L2 norm functionality, to find the riders with the smallest Euclidean distance (thus most similar) versus the base rider.
+The library is much more powerful than what I use of it, but this use case didn't require more complexity.
+Related code is found in the `bin` folder.

-There are only 5000+ riders in the database, so I could use the exact L2 norm functionality.
-It compares the vector of the 13 characteristics for the chosen rider with the vectors for all riders, and returns those that have the smallest Euclidean distance (thus, are most similar).

 ### App